quanghoang33/Gen-7/Homework/Le_Trong/src/lesson_06/solid.md

 }
 ```

-We broke the multiple responsibilites User to single responsibility "classes".
-This will make the design flexible, easy to trace/read/understand because each class have only one task.
-But after apply SRP notice the amount of "classes" is now more than before.
+In applying the Single Responsibility Principle, we have transformed the original implementation of the User class that had multiple responsibilities into a set of smaller classes, each with a single responsibility.
+While the number of classes has increased, this approach leads to a more flexible design that is easier to trace, read, and understand.

-This principle require developer have to understand well the functionality of a class (What is the purpose of this class ?, ...) so we don't blindly apply the principle that can cause even more complex than the original design.
+It's worth noting that applying the SRP requires developers to have a clear understanding of the functionality of each class, and what its purpose is within the system.
+Blindly applying the principle without proper analysis can lead to an even more complex design than the original.
+Therefore, it's important to carefully consider the responsibilities of each class and ensure that they are well-defined and cohesive.